JamesSwift/ImageManager/README.md

 ## Quick Start

-The SWDF_image_resizer comes with and example implementation.
+The SWDF_image_resizer comes with an example implementation.

 To test it out, copy the repository into a directory accessible by your web-server.
 In your web browser, you should then be able to navigate to: